Swing Trade Setups: How I trade

 Ok, let’s get started!

 - Before moving to the next step, sign up for my email list.
-[Opens new browser]
+[Opens a new tab]

 - I’ll send you the password to a page that contains the top free tools I use every single day to find the best stocks to trade,